How to complain about a parking ticket

 Blue badge on yellow lines

-A Blue Badge holder is able to park on single or double yellow lines for up to 3 hours, unless the zone is exempt from loading or unloading.
+A Blue Badge holder is able to park on single or double yellow lines for up to three hours, unless the zone is exempt from loading or unloading.
 These are represented by two stripes marked on the pavement at regular intervals.

 Bank holiday parking

-Top tip: remember to get evidence
+Remember to get evidence

 Ensure you take photographs of any evidence and upload it to your Resolver case file.
 Include the street scene, road signs, and, if you paid by meter, any signage on the meter.